stephdl/ns8-ddclient/README.md

 Let's assume that the mattermost instance is named `ddclient1`.

 Launch `configure-module`, by setting the following parameters:
-- `host`: a fully qualified domain name for the application
+- `ddclient_host`: a fully qualified domain name for the dynamic hostname
-- `http2https`: enable or disable HTTP to HTTPS redirection (true/false)
-- `lets_encrypt`: enable or disable Let's Encrypt certificate (true/false)
+- `ddclient_ipv6`: enable the ipv6
+- `ddclient_login`: login to the provider
+- `ddclient_password`: password to the provider
+- `ddclient_protocol`: protocol to the provider
+- `ddclient_server`: FQDN to the provider api
+- `ddclient_daemon`: time renew in second to the provider

 Example: